Royal Mausoleum, Frogmore

-The Royal Mausoleum is a mausoleum for Queen Victoria and her husband Albert, Prince Consort.
+The Royal Mausoleum is a mausoleum for Queen Victoria and her husband Prince Albert.
 It is located on the Frogmore estate within the Home Park at Windsor in Berkshire, England.
 It was listed Grade I on the National Heritage List for England in October 1975.
-It was built between 1862 and 1871.
-Albert, who died in 1861, was interred in the mausoleum in 1871 following its completion.
+Built between 1862 and 1871, Albert, who died in 1861, was interred in the mausoleum in 1871 following its completion.
 Victoria was interred on 4 February 1901 following her death in late January.

 Work commenced in March 1862.
 The dome was made by October and the building was consecrated in December 1862, although the decoration was not finished until August 1871.

 History

-Queen Victoria and her husband had long intended to construct a special final resting place for them both, instead of the two of them being buried in one of the traditional resting places of British royalty, such as Westminster Abbey or St George's Chapel, Windsor.
-The mausoleum for the queen's mother was being constructed at Frogmore in 1861 when Albert died in December of the same year.
+Queen Victoria and Prince Albert had long intended to construct a special final resting place for them both, instead of the two of them being buried in one of the traditional resting places of British royalty, such as Westminster Abbey or St George's Chapel, Windsor.
+The mausoleum for the Queen's mother was being constructed at Frogmore in 1861 when Albert died in December of the same year.
 Victoria chose the site of Albert's mausoleum on 18 December 1861, four days after her husband's death, and plans were drawn up by Ludwig Gruner and A. J. Humbert, who had previously designed the Duchess of Kent's Mausoleum.
 Excavation work started on the site of the mausoleum on 27 January 1862, the final plans having been approved by Victoria that day.
 Victoria had had previous meetings with Humbert and Gruner to finalise and approve their designs.

 The foundation stone was laid by Victoria on 15 March 1862.
 It had been intended by Victoria to lay the stone on the first anniversary of her mother the Duchess of Kent's death, but it was laid the day before the anniversary as it occurred on a Sunday.
 Victoria was accompanied by many of her children and many members of staff in attendance to the royal household for the ceremony of laying the foundation stone.